Doctor of Philosophy (Ph.D.) Major in Mechanical and Manufacturing Engineering (Entering with Bachelor's Degree)

 MMIE 7305.
 Advanced Design of Experiments.

-This course teaches students to plan, design and conduct experiments efficiently and effectively, and to analyze the resulting data for obtaining valid conclusions.
-Students use computer experiments and software tools to optimize manufacturing, energy and service operations based on both deterministic and stochastic models.
-Topics include full and fractional factorial designs, blocking and confounding design, regression model, response surface method and design, and robust parameter design or Taguchi method.
-Through the course project, students apply the optimal design methodology to improve a real manufacturing or service process.
+This course aims to plan, design and conduct statistical experiments efficiently and effectively, and analyze the measurement data to derive valid conclusions and insights.
+Students use computer experiments and software tools to optimize manufacturing, energy and service industries based on both deterministic and stochastic models.
+Topics include full and fractional factorial designs, blocking and confounding design, regression model, response surface method and design, robust parameter design and Taguchi method.
+Through the course project, students apply the optimal experimental design methodology to improve a real manufacturing or service process at low cost and effect.

 MMIE 7310.
 Machine Learning and Artificial Intelligence for Engineers.